bhoriuchi/vue-deepset/README.md

 **Note** `vueModel` and `vuexModel` use [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects if supported by the browser and fallback to an object with generated fields based on the target object.
 Because of this, it is always best to pre-define the properties of an object.

+Also note that models are flat and once built can set vue/vuex directly using `model[path] = value`

 ### Examples

 Full examples can be found in the [tests](https://github.com/bhoriuchi/vue-deepset/tree/master/test) folder on the project repo